initumX/qiv/readme.md

 # Qt Image Viewer

-Handy image viewer and editor built with PySide6.
+Handy image viewer built with PySide6.
-The latest version supports also  windows (tested on windows 10, but should also work on windows 11)
+Designed priorly for linux, but the latest version supports also windows (tested on windows 10, but should also work on windows 11).

 ![Qt Image Viewer Main Window](./screenshots/01.png)
 ![Qt Image Viewer Thumbnail Dialog](./screenshots/02.png)